 As with colors, be cautious with background images.
 Even some graphics designed to be backgrounds can make text difficult to read.
 Specify a color that makes your text readable on the background, and test your pages on different monitors and in different browsers to be sure.

-The next generation of styles (CSS3) offers more flexible background image properties, like designated sizing and cropping.
+The currentt generation of styles offers more flexible background image properties, like designated sizing and cropping, that I'm not that familiar with.
 Check it out at W3Schools.

-The stylish line divider graphic came from Realm Graphics, a nice free graphics site.
+The stylish line divider, and the cute notepad, graphics came from Realm Graphics, a nice free graphics site.